cal-itp/benefits/docs/configuration/transit-provider.md

 1. Cal-ITP creates a new `TransitProcessor` **for testing purposes** with configuration for production Littlepay.
 1. Cal-ITP updates the existing `TransitAgency` (created [previously](#configuration-for-development-and-testing)) with associations to the eligibility types, enrollment flows, and transit processor that were just created for testing.

-At this point, Cal-ITP and transit agency staff can coordinate to do on-the-ground testing where a live card is tapped on a live payment validator.
+At this point, Cal-ITP and transit provider staff can coordinate to do on-the-ground testing where a live card is tapped on a live payment validator.

 ### Production validation testing

-1. Transit agency staff (or Cal-ITP staff) does live test in the field.
+1. Transit provider staff (or Cal-ITP staff) does live test in the field.
-1. Transit agency staff uses the Merchant Portal to verify the taps and discounts were successful.
+1. Transit provider staff uses the Merchant Portal to verify the taps and discounts were successful.
 1. Cal-ITP uses logs from Azure to verify the user was associated to the customer group.
 1. Cal-ITP verifies that Amplitude analytic events are being sent.

 ## Configuration for production

-Once production validation is done, the transit agency can be added to the production Benefits database.
+Once production validation is done, the transit provider can be added to the production Benefits database.

 ### Steps